ibm-cloud-docs/openwhisk/pkg_cloudant.md

 ## Available entities
 {: #cloudant_available}
 The following table shows a selection of the entities available in the `whisk.system/cloudant` package.
 You can use the `whisk.system/cloudant` package to read, write, update, or delete documents.
-You can also use the `changes` feed to listen for changes to a {{site.data.keyword.cloudant_short_notm}} database.
+You can also use the `changes` feed to listen for changes to an {{site.data.keyword.cloudant_short_notm}} database.
 {: shortdesc}

 For a full list of the entities that are available in the `/whisk.system/cloudant` package, run `ibmcloud fn package get /whisk.system/cloudant`.